hashicorp/terraform/website/source/docs/providers/consul/index.html.markdown

 [Consul](http://www.consul.io) is a tool for service discovery, configuration and orchestration.
 The Consul provider exposes resources used to interact with a Consul cluster.
-The provider optionally must can be configured with to change default behavior.
+Configuration of the provider is optional, as it provides defaults for all arguments.

 Use the navigation to the left to read about the available resources.